 For general reference, whiteboard animation is the least expensive, and 3D animation is the most costly.

-Medical animation is an investment into the future.
+Medical animation is an investment in the future.

 It not only helps brands leverage animation to build trust in the healthcare space.